MELLOW TEA COMPANY BRAND + PACKAGE DESIGN (2015)

 THE VAGINA MONOLOGUES POSTER (2017)

-Putting a simple yet saucy spin on this whimsical play, this personal project advertises The Vagina Monologues as if it were a soon-to-be-released indie film.
+Putting a simple yet saucy spin on this whimsical play, this project advertises The Vagina Monologues as if it were a soon-to-be-released indie film.